 The specialists at Scott Dunn have seen and stayed in each and every property we feature, meaning we know them inside out.
 It is a carefully hand-picked portfolio offering a range of luxury hotels and resorts.
 With each passing day, there is so much more information added to the internet about the best place to go, often never comparing and contrasting between hotels, resorts and destinations – they all look amazing, so how do you know which is right for you?
 We know all the subtle differences between them, ensuring we will choose exactly the right resort for you individually – we love having a good old chat and getting to know what you like and don’t like!
 We also go the extra mile, ensuring all the little details are taken care of, such are pre-booking spa treatments, requesting the best villas with the views you have always dreamt of, or arranging for you to get out and about such as trekking in the hills or taking a sunset cruise.
 It might feel a little daunting to choose from so many amazing hotels, but we have stayed in them all and we are absolute specialists in pairing you with the perfect resort.

-There are some superb resorts throughout the Indian Ocean which offer world-class childcare as well as 2-bedroom villas and suites.
-Generally, Mauritius is better set up for families with younger children (kids clubs start from 8 months and up), as most kids clubs in the Maldives or Seychelles start from 4 (although baby-sitting is available) – Mauritius also has direct flights all year round.
-We suggest looking at The Residence, Anahita The Resort or the St Regis for younger families, and the Four Seasons Resort at Anahita for families with teenagers.
+There are some superb resorts throughout the Indian Ocean which offer world-class childcare as well as family-friendly accommodation such as 2-bedroom villas and suites.
+Generally, Mauritius is better set up for families with younger children (most kids clubs start from 8 months and up), as most kids clubs in the Maldives or Seychelles start from 4 years (although baby-sitting is available) – Mauritius also has direct flights all year round.
+We suggest looking at Shanti Maurice in Mauritius which includes an Explorers kids club for children from 4 months old, alternatively Anahita Golf & Spa Resort or the St Regis for young families, and the Four Seasons Resort at Anahita for families with teenagers.
 In the Seychelles, Constance Lemuria and Constance Ephelia are superb family options.
-Moving to the Maldives, look no further than NIYAMA which has an Explorers kids club for children 18 months and up - most other resorts in the Maldives start from 4 years and up.
+Moving to the Maldives, look no further than Niyama Private Islands which has an Explorers kids club for children from 12 months old - most other resorts in the Maldives start from 4 years and up.
 We would also recommend Constance Halaveli, Anantara Dhigu and the Four Seasons Landaa Giraavaru for teenagers.

 The Indian Ocean destinations tie in perfectly as part of an itinerary featuring a wide variety of experiences to suit any interest.
 A classic combination is to combine an African safari with a beach stay in either the Seychelles or Mauritius.
 The easiest connections are from South Africa, Tanzania and Kenya.
 Sri Lanka combines wonderfully well with the Maldives (only an hour’s flight between the two), and Kerala is also really popular.
 Many guests are now tying together Northern India (for example Rajasthan or a Tiger Safari) with the Maldives – the ultimate combination of culture and beach.
 Oman and the Middle East, such as Dubai combine well with all three destinations due to the many Middle Eastern carriers opening Indian Ocean routes.
 You can even combine a remote desert experience with a tropical beach to finish!
 Less common combinations include Turkey and the Maldives, Ethiopia and the Seychelles and Indo-China and the Maldives – whatever combination you want, we will find a way to make it happen!